factory-life/diligent-cabbage-c73c4/content/_index.md

     subtitle: >-
       Our business will help introduce your business to the latest in web development technologies.
 We offer custom mobile/web/desktop application development, maintenance services, remote.

-      All business types are welcome if you are interedted in representing your brand on the most powerfull and fastest platforms and
+      All business types are welcome if you are interedted in representing your brand on the most powerfull and fastest platforms and technologies available.
     actions:
       - label: Learn More
         url: /features